This post may contain affiliate sales links. Please see my full disclosure policy for details

-- For the filling: In a medium-sized sauce pan, combine the strawberries with the sugar and flour and stir well.
+- In a medium-sized saucepan, combine the strawberries with the sugar and flour and stir well.
 Then add the lemon juice.
-Cook over medium-high heat until mixture starts to breakdown, boil and bubble, stirring frequently.
+Cook over medium-high heat until mixture starts to break down, boil and bubble, stirring frequently.

 - Reduce heat and simmer for another 5 minutes, stirring occasionally until the strawberry sauce starts to thicken.

 - Remove from heat and allow the sauce to cool completely, refrigerating to help speed up the process.
-Sauce will thicken more as it cools.
+The sauce will thicken more as it cools.

 - Once the filling has cooled, cut out the center of the cupcake using a knife or a cupcake corer.
 Fill the center of the cupcake with strawberry sauce.
 Set the leftovers aside.

-- For the frosting: Cut the butter into pieces, about 1 tablespoon size.
+- Cut the butter into pieces, about 1 tablespoon size.
 Using the paddle attachment, whip the butter for 3-4 minutes, scraping down the bowl occasionally.
 Beat the butter until it looks lighter in color.

 - Alternate slowly adding the powdered sugar, 1 cup at a time, with the liquid ingredients, mixing on low speed until it’s incorporated into the butter.
 Then increase the speed to high and beat for 30-60 seconds.
 Repeat until all your powdered sugar and liquid ingredients have been added.
 Once all the ingredients have been added, beat at a high speed for about 2-3 minutes until the frosting is light and fluffy.

-- In a large piping bag fitted with a 1M pipping tip, pipe the frosting onto the cupcakes.
+- In a large piping bag fitted with a 1M piping tip, pipe the frosting onto the cupcakes.
+Top with fresh fruit.